i-e-b/Huygens/README.md

 ```

 Creating a new `DirectServer` takes a few seconds, but it can handle an unlimited number of `DirectCall` requests.
+More than one site can be hosted in a parent process.

 ## External hosting

+You can expose the site to a port like this:

 ```csharp
 using (var server = SocketServer(32768, "/", @"C:\inetpub\wwwroot\PublishSample"))